Support the RMC with a Planned Gift

 The Mt.
 Crescent Society is the list of names of those individuals who have made bequests or planned gifts, or in whose memory donations have been made.
 The Club, through the Planned Giving Committee, will recognize and communicate with living members of the Society annually, to thank them and to encourage others to express their commitment to the RMC by joining them.
 From time to time the names of Society members are published in the RMC newsletter.

 When you are ready to make a Planned Gift to the RMC, please communicate with us to share your intentions, by sending either a letter stating your future bequest (link to a sample letter), or a copy of your will or a portion of it.
 You may wish to consult with an attorney when making plans that affect your estate.
 Some donors have made a bequest stating a certain amount of money; others state that the club is to receive a certain percentage of the donor's estate (link to some examples of bequest language).

 Preserve RMC Camps and Trails

-For more information, e-mail a member of the RMC's Planned Giving Committee (email@example.com).
+For more information, contact a member of the RMC's Planned Giving Committee; member names are listed below on this page.
+Or, you may send an e-mail message to (email@example.com).
 All correspondence will be treated confidentially.
 We look forward to hearing from you!

 RMC Planned Giving Committee